-We would like to update you about your maternity care in NHS Greater Glasgow and Clyde following the reintroduction of restrictions within Glasgow and surrounding areas during the COVID-19 pandemic.
+We would like to update you about your maternity care in NHS Greater Glasgow and Clyde following the gradual relaxation of restrictions within Glasgow and surrounding areas during the COVID-19 pandemic.

-The following information is designed to keep women, babies, visitors and staff safe.
+The following information is designed to keep women, babies, families and staff safe.

 You must wear a face covering in all areas of the hospital.
 You will not be allowed into the ward/clinical area without a face covering.
 If you are unable to wear a face covering for a medical reason please discuss this with the midwife in charge who will arrange for risk assessment to be undertaken.

-Our maternity services are making changes to help respond to COVID-19 and protect you, your partner and staff.
-These modifications have been recommend by the Royal College of Obstetricians and Gynaecologists (RCOG), Royal Society of Medicine (RSM), Nursing and Midwifery Council (NMC), the Scottish and UK Governments Guidance on COVID-19 Pandemic and the Royal College of Midwives.
+Our maternity services are making changes to help respond to COVID-19 and protect you, your family and staff.
+These modifications have been recommended by the Royal College of Obstetricians and Gynaecologists (RCOG), Royal Society of Medicine (RSM), Nursing and Midwifery Council (NMC), the Scottish and UK Governments Guidance on COVID-19 Pandemic and the Royal College of Midwives.

 Extra measures have been put in place for all women who come into our services to make sure you stay safe: